Learn how to deal with failure in business from Walt Disney, Bill Gates, Abraham Lincoln, JK Rowling, Steve Jobs, and Michael Jordan.

 So typically, failure is when the parts do not make the whole right.

-The best example I can think off in this IPL 2019 season to explain is Royal Challengers Bangalore team.
+The best example I can think of in this IPL 2019 season to explain is the Royal Challengers Bangalore team.
 It probably is the best team on paper where each individual has proved on an International level and yet each of the team members (the part) doesn’t come together to form the whole (the team) to win for RCB.
-To win matches, it has to be fielding, batting and bowling each part take the responsibility and make it happen.
+To win matches, it has to be fielding, batting, and bowling each part take the responsibility and make it happen.